ahauserus/c-crash-course/pointers-a/README.md

 ## More Pointers
 ___
-- Getting to dive deep into pointers
+- Getting to dive deeper into pointers